jenkinsci/acceptance-test-harness/docs/DOCKER.md

 # Using a custom docker network

 If you are using a custom network for the container that executes the testing you may instruct the docker-fixtures to use the same one by setting the env variable `DOCKER_FIXTURES_NETWORK`to specify the network you want your fixtures to connect to.

+# Using Testcontainers with a remote webdriver

+If you are using a containerized webdriver (or any other remote webdriver) then any containers launched will not be reachable from the remote web browser.
+This will be an issue for some tests that require the browser interact with the container (e.g. for authentication).
+If this is the case then the `TESTCONTAINERS_HOST_OVERRIDE` should be set to `host.docker.internal` or if the remote browser is non local the IP adddress of your machine.